gbogard/cats-mtl-talk/slides.md

 ## Look how far we've come!

-We've met all of our gaols :
+We've met all of our goals :

-- ✅ Side effects visible
+- ✅ Side effects are visible
 - ✅ `IO`s and errors can be composed, railway style
 - ✅ We still get the benefit of having two distinct error channels :
   - Exceptions thrown inside the IO for purely technical failures